monacca1/nuggit/README.md

 relative path is relative to the nuggit root repository.
 This is so the file path and name can be copied and pasted into the command line of the nuggit_add.pl command

-### nuggit_add.pl
-- add the specified files to the staging area
-- example
-  - `nuggit_add.pl ./fsw_core/apps/appx/file.c`
-- nuggit_add.pl utilizes the "nuggit_log.txt".
-Each file that is "added" to the staging area using nuggit_add.pl will result in a nuggit log entry.
-See "nuggit_log"

 ### nuggit_commit.pl
 - commit all the files that have been added to the staging area across all of the repositores (root and nested submodules) into the checked out branch